How AI-ready is your team? Take our AI Readiness Assessment to find out how you score — now live.

 8. Brightspot

 You might want to look at Brightspot as a Contentstack alternative if you’re into the idea of a customizable content management system.
-It offers a range of features and tools that allow users to create and manage content efficiently.
-Unfortunately, like with other highly technical products, operating Brighstpot may require a more experienced tech team to run properly, which could be a barrier for those with limited technical skills.
+Brightspot offers a range of features and tools that allow users to create and manage content efficiently and on their own terms.
+Unfortunately, like with other highly complex products, operating Brighstpot may require a more experienced tech team to run properly.
+It could be a barrier for those with limited technical skills.

 9. Sanity (opens in a new window)